Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Introduction

-We mention that Property (A) is a condition for K\"ahler \textbf{classes} (not the metrics), and it may be seen as an \textbf{approximate} semi-negativity of holomorphic sectional curvature.
-Obviously, a compact K\"ahler manifold admitting a K\"ahler metric with semi-negative holomorphic sectional curvature must satisfy Property (A).
-The first main result is a generalization of Tosatti-Yang \cite[Theorem 1.1]{TY} to compact K\"ahler manifolds satisfying Property (A). \begin{thm} A compact K\"ahler manifold satisfying Property (A) has nef canonical line bundle. \end{thm}
+The first main result is a generalization of Tosatti-Yang's result \cite[Theorem 1.1]{TY} to compact K\"ahler manifolds of almost nonpositive holomorphic sectional curvature. \begin{thm} A compact K\"ahler manifold of almost nonpositive holomorphic sectional curvature has a nef canonical line bundle. \end{thm}

-\begin{rem} By definition, the canonical line bundle of a compact K\"ahler manifold is nef if $c_1(K_X)$ is a limit of a sequence of K\"ahler classes (in particular, nefness is a positivity in an \textbf{approximate} sense).
-From the viewpoint of the definition of nefness, our Property (A) seems a very natural corresponding property for holomorphic sectional curvature to guarantee the nefness of the canonical line bundle. \end{rem}
+\begin{rem} The Definition \ref{defn} of the almost nonpositivity for the holomorphic sectional curvature is mainly motivated by the definition of nefness of the canonical line bundle (also see Question \ref{ques}). \begin{itemize} \item[(1)] Recall that, by definition, the canonical line bundle of a compact K\"ahler manifold $X$ is nef if $c_1(K_X)$ is a limit of a sequence of K\"ahler classes; in particular, nefness is a positivity at the level of $(1,1)$-classes, not $(1,1)$-forms (compare Remark \ref{rem1.4}). \item[(2)] Moreover, by the Calabi-Yau theorem \cite{Y} we know that the nefness of $K_X$ is equivalent to the fact that for any number $\epsilon>0$, there exists a K\"ahler metric $\omega_\epsilon$ such that $Ric(\omega_\epsilon)<\epsilon\hat\omega$, which may be seen as an almost nonpositivity notion for the Ricci curvature. \end{itemize} From the above viewpoints, Definition \ref{defn} appears to be a very natural generalization of the nonpositivity property of the holomorphic sectional curvature that still guarantees the nefness of the canonical line bundle, and Theorem \ref{mainthm} in some sense says that \emph{the almost nonpositivity of the holomorphic sectional curvature implies the almost nonpositivity of the Ricci curvature}, providing an implicit relation between holomorphic sectional curvature and Ricci curvature in a certain approximate sense. \end{rem}